GLAM-Workbench/glam-workbench.github.io/docs/glam-data-portals.md

 There are duplicates in the data because some datasets are listed on more than one portal.
 While my interest is in datasets containing collection data, the list also includes datasets created by the operations of GLAM organisations, such as borrowing data or FOI reports.
 I might filter these out later on.

-There are currently 790 datasets in this list.
+There are currently 790 files in this list.

-Here's the number of datasets by data portal:
+Here's the number of files by data portal:

 ```
 data.gov.au        271